txt/plm18/doc/review9.md

 ### Week 11 : 03/27/2018 ~ 03/29/2018

 Q1.
-In DSLs, why Racket almost never uses classes?

 Q2.
 What is the difference between object-based system and class-based system?
+Given an applciation with 1000000 objects, which might you prefer?
+Justify your answer.

 Q3.
 There are two ways to build a DSL: External and Internal, briefly explain what they are and give an example for each of them.

 Q4a.
 What is context manager?
-And what is the following say?
+What do  the following do?
+For each of 4b 4c ofefr another example where you might use this langauge feature.

 Q4b.